defano/wyldcard/README.md

 ### Sound Effects and Music

 HyperTalk Java has three built-in sounds (`harpsichord`, `flute` and `boing`) that can be played either as a simple sound effect or as a sequence of musical notes with the `play` command.
-Additionally, Touch-Tone phone sounds (dual-tone multi-frequency) can be produced with the `dial` command.
+Additionally, Touch-Tone phone sounds can be produced with the `dial` command, and the system alert sound can be emitted with `beep`.

 ```
 play harpsichord
 play boing
 play flute
 dial "1-800-588-2300"
+beep
 ```

 To produce music, use the syntax `play <sound> [tempo <speed>] <musical-expression>` where: